GU-CLASP/GU-CLASP.github.io/content/pages/news/Public defense of Chatrine Qwaider´s doctoral thesis/index.md

 bannerImage: ""
 expired: false
 ---
 Cordially welcome to the public defence of Chatrine Qwaider´s doctoral thesis on Wednesday May 25, at 15:00 in room J439, Humanisten.
-The title is "Resources and Applications for Dialectal Arabic
-The case of Levantine".
+The title is "Resources and Applications for Dialectal Arabic: The case of Levantine".

 Doctoral candidate: Chatrine Qwaider, University of Gothenburg